TriggSumms/BigTime-Restaurant-ReactNative-App-yelpAPI-/README.md

 ```

 ```
-# *The Yelp API is already integrated so interaction should start after the app builds.
+# *The Yelp API is fully integrated...so interaction should start after the app builds.

 ```